openbridge/openbridge.github.io/data_definitions.md

 ### Delivery Time

-We collect data from YouTube Data API once a day.
+We collect data from the YouTube Data API once a day.
 This ensures we are within the limits YouTube places on API calls.

 ### Developer Docs

 Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube API.

+## YouTube Audience IQ

+Get better understanding of your audience.
+Easily retrieve data points about your subscribers’ channels including comment count, subscriber count and google plus related account.

+### Data Definitions

+Take a look at our [data definition docs](https://docs.google.com/spreadsheets/d/11tuCacDhjugQgEpagt1PAA9kQayA2JY8OBv_PXWQx-8/edit?usp=sharing) for YouTube Audience IQ layout and elements.

+### Delivery Time

+We collect data from the YouTube Data API once a day.
+This ensures we are within the limits YouTube places on API calls.

+### Developer Docs

+Check out [YouTube Developer docs](https://developers.google.com/youtube/) for more details about YouTube Analytics and Reporting APIs

 ## YouTube Competitor